Reading your score

 TRANSFORM YOUR PASSION INTO SUSTAINABLE PROSPERITY WITH SMALL BUSINESS CONSULTING

-Whether you’re an emerging practice or a veteran owner, looking to grow or just stay the same size (but do it better) or thinking about your entrepreneurial seizure of going out on your own – we’re here to work with you ON your business, to simplify the complexity of running your business and improve its performance and resilience, so you can focus on your projects without stressing about your business imploding around you.
+Whether you’re an emerging practice or a veteran owner, looking to grow or just stay the same size (but do it better) or experiencing the entrepreneurial seizure of going out on your own – we’re here to work with you ON your business, to simplify the complexity of running your business and improve its performance and resilience, so you can focus on your projects without stressing about your business imploding around you.

 YOUR NEXT LEVEL Programme is designed for small architectural, design and project-businesses ranging from 1 to 20+ people.
 But even this niche category has been subdivided into groups with different and specific needs;

 For us, small practices cover:

 Hands Solo: 1 principal (or two) delivering their own projects, individually without support.

 Movers: 2 – 5 pax, on the move with one principal (or two) and support staff for delegated work.

 Shakers: 6 – 10 pax, moved on and shaking things up with one or more directors/principals with shared support teams.

 Rock’n’Rollers: 11 – 20+ pax, now on a roll with one or more directors/principals responsible for increased management responsibilities, reduced project work, and more diversified projects supported by individuals and teams with more defined roles and responsibilities.

 What’s your grandest vision for your life?
 The life you don’t need to take a vacation from.

 Your business is a big part of that life and its success can help deliver your vision.
 To ensure that success you need:

 - Destination – defining YOUR vision of Sustainable Prosperity

 Sustainable Prosperity is being able to maintain and defend your state of prosperity, an outcome of your success which may include recognition, continually improving, time-rich to pursue opportunities (both personally and commercially), and profitable with financial reserves to be resilient and build personal financial security.